-France: Reid Hall in Paris
+France: Columbia Summer in Paris

 The six-week program offers modules at several levels designed to allow students to work together in small classes to integrate language and cultural studies and to progress in French while using Paris as a learning lab for language, culture, and extracurricular activities.

-Art Humanities and Music Humanities in Paris
+France: Columbia Summer Core in Paris: Art Humanities and Music Humanities

 This six-week program enables students to complete two Core Curriculum courses, Art Humanities and Music Humanities, in Paris.
 The program emphasizes the musical and visual cultures of Paris.
 Day trips to important sites in the region, such as Chartres and Giverny, will complement the excursions to monuments and musical performances within Paris.

 This four-week program provides students with the unique opportunity to excavate at Hadrian’s Villa, a UNESCO World Heritage site near Rome and the most important of Roman imperial villas.
-Students learn archaeological techniques at all levels and think critically about how excavation work allows for deeper insight into the social, political, economic, architectural, and artistic history of classical antiquity.
+Students learn archaeological techniques at all levels and think critically about how excavation work allows for deeper insight into the social, political, economic, architectural and artistic history of classical antiquity.